NightscoutFoundation/xDrip/etc/CompareCgms/readme.txt

 3) Files that describe the sensors calibration file.
    The file name is Sensor+start data, for example: Sensor03_12_201601_52.csv Each of this files has 3 fields
-     dexcom raw data, fingers bg, days from sensor start 122.128, 108.0, 0.03564219907407407
+     dexcom raw data, fingers bg, days from sensor start.
+     For example:
+     122.128, 108.0, 0.03564219907407407
    In order to create a calibration graph using gnuplot use:
       set key autotitle columnhead
       plot "Sensor25_11_201600_32.csv"
-   Hope you will have a straight line.
+   Hope you will have a straight line :-)

 4) 3 files that contain the data of the different measurments methods.
    Files are: finger_pricks.csv, libre_continus_values.csv, xdrip_bg_values.csv